CA4022/Lab1-Configuration-HadoopMR/README.md

 # Set up a single node Hadoop Cluster

 The official Apache manual for installing a single node Hadoop Cluster is here:

 <https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html>

 For MAC users, I found this step-by-step guide works with very minor issues:

 <https://towardsdatascience.com/installing-hadoop-on-a-mac-ec01c67b003c>

+## Note on configuration files

+You mght need to change the port used for localhost based on your system.

 <!--Install homebrew <https://brew.sh/>
 Check Java version